The Royal Life Saving Society UK (RLSS UK), the drowning prevention charity, has issued a warning as temperatures across Britain are set to continue.

 RLSS UK’s Director of Research and Education, Mike Dunn, said: “In previous years we have seen a tragic amount of preventable deaths as people flocked to open water sites not suitable for swimming.
 These sites included rivers, quarries, lakes and reservoirs – all of which have many dangers including very cold water, currents, obstacles and uneven depths.
 They look so inviting but can be deadly.

 A number of Woodkirk Academy students have been reported to school as they have been caught swimming in the East Ardsley reservoir.
-Mr Cook delivered assemblies to the whole school warning of the dangers of open water swimming.
-These were followed up with further water-safety advice in Personal Tutor time.
 It is crucial that our students understand the risks of swimming in the reservoir, Rein Road Quarry or even Batley Boat Park.

 Share the below advice and take note of the dangers to avoid you or your son/daughter from becoming one of the statistics -